-How to find the area between two z values on opposite sides
+Watch this video showing the steps to finding the area between two z values on opposite sides:

-If you want to find the area between two z scores, the technique will differ slightly depending on if you have two z scores on one side of the mean or on opposite sides of the mean.
-This article will show you how to find the area between two z scores on opposite sides of the mean.
-If you have z scores on the same side, see: Area Between Two Z Values on Opposite Sides of the Mean.
+If you want to find the area between two z-scores, the technique will differ slightly depending on if you have two z-scores on one side of the mean or on opposite sides of the mean.
+This article will show you how to find the area between two z-scores on opposite sides of the mean.
+If you have z-scores on the same side, see: Area Between Two Z Values on One Side of the Mean.

 Step 1: Look in the z-table for the z-scores by finding the intersections of both scores individually.
 For example, you might be asked to find the area between two z values of -0.46 and +1.16, so look up both numbers: 0.46 (see note below about absolute values) and 0.16.
 The table below shows the z-table value for 0.46 (0.4 in the left hand column and 0.06 in the top row.
 The intersection = .6772).

 Step 2: Add the values you found in step 1 together.